Sweet Mini Pepper Seeds (Red, Yellow & Orange) – Colorful, Crunchy Garden Favorite

 Disease Resistance

 Sweet mini peppers often show good field vigor and resilience when properly grown.
-Resistance varies by strain, but healthy plants benefit from:
+Healthy plants benefit from:

 - Avoiding overhead watering late in the day